 Truck Accident Statistics

 Over the past two decades, the number of truck accidents has increased by 20%.
 According to the Federal Motor Carrier Safety Administration (FMCSA), in 2002, 4,897 individuals died and 130,000 people were injured in crashes that involved a large truck.
 And even though large trucks are only responsible for 3% of injury-causing motor vehicle accidents, trucking accidents typically cause much greater harm than ordinary traffic accidents due to the large size and heavy weight of most trucks.

 Laws Governing Truck Accidents

 Federal laws and regulations govern the trucking industry.
 These laws establish certain standards that trucking companies, owners, and drivers must meet, and often determine who is responsible for a trucking accident.
-The bulk of federal regulations dealing with the trucking industry can be found in Title 49 of the Code of Federal Regulations.
+The bulk of federal regulations dealing with the trucking industry can be found in Title 49 of the Federal Regulations.

 Agencies that regulate truck driving include the U.S. Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA).
 Every state also has a department of transportation with its own set of trucking regulations.

 The trucking, hauling, and leasing companies often argue among themselves over whose insurance will compensate the victim.
 For example, the truck company might claim that the accident was caused by defective brakes.
 In turn, the brake company might then point the finger at the leasing company, claiming that it failed to maintain the brakes in good working order.
 Let San Diego Injury Law Center’s team of Trucking Accident Attorneys handle your claim.
 We’ll deal with the insurance companies so you don’t have to.
 Call 619-338-8230.